jfvilas/plugin-kwirth-metrics/docs/README.md

   - **Merge**, values of differnte sources (same metric but different source object) will be shonw in the same chart.
   - **Stack**, if you've selected 'merge', you can decide to show stacked original values, or just show a sum of all the values on each sample.

-Check the examples below to understand how each one of these will behave:
+Please check the examples below to understand how each one of these will behave:

 **Aggregate**
 ![kwirthmetrics-aggregate](https://raw.githubusercontent.com/jfvilas/plugin-kwirth-metrics/master/images/kwirthmetrics-aggregate.png)